mranisz/sa/README.md

 Parameters:
 - T:
-      - SAType::STANDARD
+      - SA_STANDARD
-      - SAType::DBL - ...
+      - SA_DBL - ...
 - HASHTYPE:
-      - HTType::STANDARD - using 8 bytes for each hashed entry: 4 bytes for left boundary + 4 bytes for right boundary
+      - HT_STANDARD - using 8 bytes for each hashed entry: 4 bytes for left boundary + 4 bytes for right boundary
-      - HTType::DENSE - using 6 bytes for each hashed entry: 4 bytes for left boundary + 2 bytes for right boundary
+      - HT_DENSE - using 6 bytes for each hashed entry: 4 bytes for left boundary + 2 bytes for right boundary
 - k - length of prefixes of suffixes from suffix array
 - loadFactor - hash table load factor